pyuvarajan/Test-local/SAI 1.6.2 Release Notes.md

 H/w Egress Unicast Queue and H/w Multicast Egress (Broadcast, Unknown unicast, Multicast) Queue has been added

 ### saiswitch.h
-1)Attribute data for #SAI_SWITCH_ATTR_HARDWARE_ACCESS_BUS, SAI_SWITCH_ATTR_FIRMWARE_LOAD_METHOD, SAI_SWITCH_ATTR_FIRMWARE_LOAD_TYPE, 		SAI_SWITCH_ATTR_TYPE has been added
+1)Attribute data for #SAI_SWITCH_ATTR_HARDWARE_ACCESS_BUS, SAI_SWITCH_ATTR_FIRMWARE_LOAD_METHOD, SAI_SWITCH_ATTR_FIRMWARE_LOAD_TYPE, SAI_SWITCH_ATTR_TYPE has been added. <br>
-2)Switch hardware access bus MDIO/I2C/CPLD has been added.
+2)Switch hardware access bus MDIO/I2C/CPLD has been added. <br>
 3)Platform context information provided by the host adapter to driver.
-This information is Host adapter specific, typically used for maintain synchronization and device information.
+This information is Host adapter specific, typically used for maintain synchronization and device information. <br>
-4)Driver will give this context back to adapter as part of call back sai_switch_register_read/write_fn API.
+4)Driver will give this context back to adapter as part of call back sai_switch_register_read/write_fn API. <br>
 5)Platform adaption device write callback function passed to the adapter.
-This is mandatory function for driver when device access not supported by file system.
+This is mandatory function for driver when device access not supported by file system. <br>
 6)Platform specific device register read access.
 This API provides platform adaption functionality to access device registers from driver.
-This is mandatory to pass as attribute to 	 			sai_create_switch when driver implementation does not support register access by device file system directly.
+This is mandatory to pass as attribute to sai_create_switch when driver implementation does not support register access by device file system directly.<br>
 7)Platform specific device register write access.
 This API provides platform adaption functionality to access device registers from driver.
-This is mandatory to pass as attribute to 				sai_create_switch when driver implementation does not support register access by device file system directly.
+This is mandatory to pass as attribute to sai_create_switch when driver implementation does not support register access by device file system directly.<br>
-8)Switch MDIO read API - Provides read access API for devices connected to MDIO from NPU SAI.
+8)Switch MDIO read API - Provides read access API for devices connected to MDIO from NPU SAI.<br>
 9)Switch MDIO write API - Provides write access API for devices connected to MDIO from NPU SAI.

 ### saitunnel.h